-When it comes to free running apps, I wonder if new runners realize just how lucky they are.
+When it comes to free running apps, I wonder if new runners realize just how lucky they are and what’s available to make your running life easier.

 In 2002, I grabbed my trusty digital Timex to time the length of my new running habit, strapped a big yellow radio to my arm and headed out without a specific route.
 Once home, I listened to the beep of my dial up as I logged in to MapMyRun to plot out the path I’d just taken and figure out my distance.